paulienvoorter/IVIM-DTI-NET/README.md

 ## Acknowledgement

-Note that this code is build upon previous repositories, and I would like to the authors for sharing their code:
+Note that this code is build upon previous repositories, and I would like to thank the authors for sharing their code:

 June 2021        Oliver Gurney-Champion and Misha Kaandorp https://github.com/oliverchampion/IVIMNET